Severn Barrage: Severn Tidal Power Group, 1989

-The Severn Lake™ Tidal Power Energy Causeway - 2006

-The very first planning applications that would recover electricity energy from the Severn River were placed before Sedgemoor Council in Somerset and the Vale of Glamorgan Council in Wales on 1 March 2006.
-Planning notices were served and published in the Western Mail and The Western Daily Press.
-The applications were for a "change of use" from the Severn River to the Severn Lake™ creating a 145,000-hectare lake between Lavernock Point, Brean Down and Bristol, contained within an energy Causeway, some 12.2 miles long across the Severn estuary complete with hydraulic turbines, sluice gates, a free-flow shipping channel, four marinas (lakeside) and twelve private islands.
-The energy produced by this Causeway could power South Wales, Somerset, Bristol and beyond.

-The founder of the Severn Lake Co.
-Ltd is a Mr. Gareth Woodham (Inventor, Entrepreneur and Author - "The Grumpy Old Welshman") from a village alongside the River Severn.
-Mr Woodham was licensed in 2006/7 by Professor Alexander Gokhman to provide the only ebb/flow patents available in the UK that will enable hydraulic tidal energy to be captured going in and out of the Severn Estuary.

-Severn Tidal Reef—2007
+Severn Tidal Reef, 2007

 Evans Engineering have released plans for what they call a Severn Tidal "Reef".
 This is a novel structure which aims to overcome the environmental side-effects of a barrage, and can be conceptualised as being half-way between a barrage and a tidal "fence" (a linked string of tidal-stream turbines).
 The designer, Rupert Evans, had previously worked on a tidal fence proposal, but since dismissed it as unworkable.
 The reef reduces environmental impact by working with a much smaller "head" of water—just 2 m—thereby reducing the impact of the structure on the estuary water and flow.
 The smaller head means that the water velocity is much lower and more lower power turbines are required.
 The load factor will be higher, partly because of the generation being both ebb and flow and the total energy output should (according to a recent report by W.S.
 Atkins commissioned by the RSPB) be significantly greater than for the Cardiff-Weston Barrage, and is in part a result of siting the structure at the "outer" Minehead to Aberthaw line, which roughly doubles the volume of tidal water available.